nshekar/succinct-for-colloquy/README.md

 Editing Instructions:
 ---------------------

-Again, when I found the original theme, I wanted to change a lot of the features myself, beyond what Colloquy allows you to do in the preferences menu.
+Again, when I found the original theme, I wanted to change a lot of the colors and appearance myself, beyond what Colloquy allows you to do in the preferences menu.
 Here are instructions to tweak the themes to your liking if you've already download them.